 How to get there

-You can travel to Crete either by ferry or airplane.
-Various harbors in Crete offer numerous ferry connections to mainland Greece and the other Greek islands.
-During the summer, there are daily ferries from Piraeus (the port of Athens) to Crete’s harbors of Chania, Heraklion, and Sitia.
+You can travel to Crete either by ferry or aeroplane.
+Various harbours in Crete offer numerous ferry connections to mainland Greece and the other Greek islands.
+During the summer, there are daily ferries from Piraeus (the port of Athens) to Crete’s harbours of Chania, Heraklion, and Sitia.

 The port of Heraklion serves regular itineraries to Rhodes and Santorini, while from Chania, there are ferry connections to Kythira, Antikythira, and the mainland town of Gythio.

-Crete also has three airports.
-Chania and Heraklion have airports that serve international and domestic flights from mainland Greece, the Cyclades Islands, and the Dodecanese islands.
-The smaller airport in Sitia only serves domestic flights.
+Crete also has two major airports.
+Chania and Heraklion serve international and domestic flights from mainland Greece, the Cyclades Islands, and the Dodecanese Islands.

 Diving and Snorkeling in Crete

-Deeper inside the cave, you will see the fossilized remains of extinct giant elephants that used to inhabit the island at the end of the Ice Age.
-Around Chania, there are also incredible stone arches and shallow water reefs, which are the ideal spots if you are a beginner.
+Around Chania, there are also incredible stone arches and shallow-water reefs, which are ideal spots if you are a beginner.

-Another incredible diving spot in Crete is the Bay of Elounda, where there are the ruins of a city from the Minoan period, sunken following a large earthquake.
-The seabed in the waters between Elounda and Agios Nikolaos is covered by archeological remains, from ceramic vases and amphorae to World War II aircraft wrecks.
+Another incredible diving spot in Crete is the Bay of Elounda, where there are the ruins of a Minoan-period city, sunken following a large earthquake.
+The seabed in the waters between Elounda and Agios Nikolaos is covered by archaeological remains, from ceramic vases and amphorae to World War II aircraft wrecks.

 The best place on Crete to admire marine sea life by snorkeling and diving is the north coast, especially the area around Skinaria.